playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

 <iframe src="https://stackblitz.com/edit/react-use-imperative-handle-demo-pre?ctl=1&embed=1" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-As you can witness from the embedded demo, when the application renders, it will focus you on the `Container` `div`.
-This example does not use the `useImperativeHandle` hook, but instead relies on the timing of `useEffect` to have the `ref`'s `current` already defined.
+As you can witness from the embedded demo it will focus you on the `Container` `div` when the application renders.
+This example does not use the `useImperativeHandle` hook but instead relies on the timing of `useEffect` to have the `ref`'s `current` already defined.

 Let's say that we wanted to keep track of every time the `Container` `div` was focused programmatically.
 How would you go about doing that?
-There's lots of options to enable that functionality, but one way that wouldn't require any modification of `App` (or other `Container` consumers) would be to utilize `useImperativeHandle`.
+There are many options to enable that functionality, but one way that wouldn't require any modification of `App` (or other `Container` consumers) would be to utilize `useImperativeHandle`.

 Not only does `useImperativeHandle` allow properties to be added to ref, but you can provide an alternative implementation of native APIs by returning a function of the same name.